TsienJin/Smeepy/README.md

 # Smeepy
-Simple, Lightweight, API Service (SAAS)
+Simple, Lightweight, Platform that provides API as a service.